 Which name server to install?
 There are several options, and

-bind is a popular choice.
+BIND is a popular choice.
 Digital Ocean has a great tutorial about installing

-bind; it's written for Ubuntu, but the bulk of it applies to any operating system.
+BIND.
+The tutorial is written for Ubuntu, but the bulk of it applies to any operating system.
 Install

-bind through your package manager and then follow the instructions for configuring a forwarding server.
+BIND through your package manager and then follow the instructions for configuring a forwarding server.
 Windows users can download the Windows installer, click through it to install

-bind as a Windows service, then follow along the Digital Ocean guide to configure your
+BIND as a Windows service, then follow along the Digital Ocean guide to configure your

 After installing your DNS server, make sure to configure the devices on your network to use it.
 Just plug its IP into your network settings instead of your ISP's DNS servers.
 There are guides available for changing the system DNS server on Windows, Linux/BSD, OS X/macOS, Android, and iOS.
 (Don't use any IP addresses you might find in those links.
 You want to use the local IP address of the machine where your local name server is installed.)